Free Child Medical Consent Form

 Child medical consent forms and child travel consent forms are both important documents when granting parental consent to a caregiver.
 However, they are quite different in their individual uses.

-A child medical consent form may only be used to give caregivers permission to make medical decisions for a minor.
+A child medical consent form may only be used to permit caregivers to make medical decisions for a minor.
 Travel consent forms on the other hand are used to allow a child to travel alone or with someone who is not their parent or guardian.

 In many cases, however, both forms may be required if a child is to travel across states or internationally without their primary caregiver.